shawngraham/5706-source/content/docs/syllabus/assessment.md

 - Module 2 How Do They Do That?
 - Module 3 Your Own Digital History

 And within each module, there are a lot of different things that we will be doing.
 In the first week, after you've had a chance to examine this website and the [interactive syllabus](/docs/syllabus/cyoa), you'll indicate to me the percentage breakdown you want each module to count for.
-We do this largely to keep the university happy; when I submit the print version of this website to the university, I will suggest that each module is worth 30%, with a final 10% for an exit ticket

 ## Learning Goals